 Will My Gift Be Kept Confidential?

-If you have questions about giving a donation to The Woodlands United Methodist Church Foundation or would like to discuss further how you can leave The Foundation in your will or estate plan, please call the number below.
+If you have questions about giving a donation to The Woodlands UMC Foundation or would like to discuss further how you can include the Foundation in your will or estate plan, contact the Finance office.

 A simple remembrance, as a witness of your faith, can mean so much to our church when it comes in the form of a planned gift.
 We would like to share the joy of giving with you and honor you as a supporter of our congregation by making you a member of the Legacy Leaders at The Woodlands United Methodist Church Foundation.

 Why Have Legacy Leaders?